 Ben nudges my knee under the table.
 He doesn’t need to worry about me losing my shit with her.
 He needs to be more concerned about me losing it with her husband, Stephen, for bringing her to our monthly dinner.

 Ben chimes in, “You’re right, Cherie, we do have great restaurants in the city.
 What is everyone having tonight?”
-Ben, my little brother, forever the peacemaker, the teacher, and the mediator is going to make sure we make it through dinner tonight with his best friend, Stephen, and his bitch wife.
+Ben, my little brother, forever the peacemaker, the teacher, and the mediator, will make sure we make it through dinner tonight with his best friend, Stephen, and his bitch wife.

 Why Stephen brought her to The Stardust is anybody’s guess.
 I’m used to Stephen, he and Ben have been best friends since their first year at college, so I can tolerate his bullshit.
-He must be on his wife’s never-ending shit list.
+He must be on his wife’s never-ending shit list since he brought her tonight.
 Stephen can barely stand to be around her after twenty years of marriage.
-He knows I can’t stand her, hell, he knows Gentle Ben can’t stand her.
+He knows I can’t stand her; hell, he knows Gentle Ben can’t stand her.

 “I’m going to get their fish and chips,” Stephen says as he practically downs his Guinness beer.
 He refuses to make eye contact with me.

 “For Pete’s sake, Stephen, you’re in your forties.
 Don’t order all that grease and wash it down with beer all night.
 We should get the salmon or tuna.”
 I watch Stephen’s face turn red.
 Good, he fucked up our dinner this month, serves him right.
 I look for the waitress.
 I’m switching to something stronger than beer if I have to listen to Cherie going on about Stephen’s existence.

 I motioned for a waitress; she’s not ours, but I don’t care.
 I watch her approach.
 I haven’t seen her in here before.
 “Hi, how can I help you?” she asks with a bit of a southern drawl.